JoranSt/Fail-Safe-Arduino/README.md

 ## What I learned (so far)
 ---
 - I learned how important it is to write memory efficient code when using microcontrollers.
+- I learned that blocking code (like long loops or delay()) should be avoided, because it caused the system to lag heavily
 - I learned about enums and how to use them to represent a system state e.g Safe, Warning, Unsafe
 - I learned about bit‑flags, which save memory and let me store multiple warning conditions in a single variable using binary
 - I Learned to structure the program modularly by splitting up logic in functions after the loop function became too complex